Magnetic fields in galactic environments probed by Fast Radio Bursts: Statistical inference

 where $N_{\rm FRB}=\nfrb$ is the number of FRBs in our sample (see Table~\ref{tab:mtab}).

-Finally, we interpolate $\mathcal{L}_{\rm joint}$ given by eq.~(\ref{eq:jlf}) for any arbitrary combination of parameter values that lie between the grid points of the parameter space.
+Finally, we interpolated $\mathcal{L}_{\rm joint}$ given by Eq.~(\ref{eq:jlf}) for any arbitrary combination of parameter values that lie between the grid points of the parameter space.

-\subsection{The Priors}
+\subsection{The priors}

-As in any Bayesian inference, it is important to be explicit about the adopted priors $\pi$ on our model parameters, which we define in what follows.
-First, giving the lack of observational information, we adopt a flat uniform non-informative prior on the fraction of cosmic baryons in the galactic halos, \fgas, i.e., $\pi\left( \fgas \right) = \left( 0, 1 \right]$.
-Similarly, we use a flat uniform prior for each of the magnetic fields, $\pi\left( \bhalos \right) = \pi \left( \bhosts\right) = \pi \left( \blocal \right) = \left[ 0, 20 \right]~{\rm \mu G}$ \citep[e.g.][]{beck2013}.
-Moreover, given the difference in the densities in the halos and ISM environment of the galaxies, we set the following extra condition $\bhalos < \blocal$ and, analogously, $\bhosts < \blocal$.
+As in any Bayesian inference, it is important to be explicit about the adopted priors $\pi$ on our model parameters, which we define hereafter.
+First, given the lack of observational information, we adopted a flat, uniform, non-informative prior on the fraction of cosmic baryons in the galactic halos; \fgas, i.e., $\pi\left( \fgas \right) = \left( 0, 1 \right]$.
+Similarly, we used a flat uniform prior for each of the magnetic fields, $\pi\left( \bhalos \right) = \pi \left( \bhosts\right) = \pi \left( \blocal \right) = \left[ 0, 20 \right]~{\rm \mu G}$ \citep[e.g.][]{beck2013}.
+Moreover, given the difference in the densities in the halos and the ISM environment of the galaxies, we set the following extra condition: $\bhalos < \blocal$ (and, analogously, $\bhosts < \blocal$).
 This is consistent with the expectations from magneto-hydrodynamic simulations \citep[e.g.][]{ramesh2023}.